5.2 Understanding the Legal System

 Five days later, a nurse responded to a sound coming from Mrs. Jones’s room and found her lying on the bathroom floor.
 She was conscious and able to move all extremities but complained of left knee and elbow pain.
 The physician was notified, and Mrs. Jones was sent for X-rays and a CT scan.
 When Mrs. Jones returned to her room, the nurse observed she was diaphoretic and deteriorating.
 The nurse took Mrs. Jones to the emergency department, where she lost consciousness.
 She was evaluated by a neurosurgeon, intubated, and airlifted to a different hospital for a higher level of care.
 She never regained consciousness and died the next day from intracranial bleeding that was aggravated by anticoagulant therapy.

 Mrs. Jones’s estate brought a lawsuit alleging nursing malpractice.
-The estate’s nursing expert stated the universal fall precautions had been inadequate for a high-risk patient and additional measures should have been instituted.
+The estate’s nursing expert stated the universal fall precautions had been inadequate for a high-risk client and additional measures should have been instituted.
 The expert testified that not only had the admitting nurse not adhered to the formal scoring system for fall risk assessment in the nursing procedures textbook, but also the standard of care required nurses to use bed alarms, institute 15-minute rounds, or place a sitter in the room.

 A defense expert used The Joint Commission’s National Patient Safety Goals to define the standard of care and testified it was her opinion the nurse had met that standard.
 The organizational policy did not require bed alarms as part of its fall prevention plan.
-Although the nurses did not use the formal scoring system in a textbook to assess the patient’s risk, they clearly identified her as being at risk for falling; assessed her frequently; maintained her bed in the lowest position; kept the wheels of her bed locked and her side rails up; and kept the call light within her reach.
+Although the nurses did not use the formal scoring system in a textbook to assess the client’s risk, they clearly identified her as being at risk for falling; assessed her frequently; maintained her bed in the lowest position; kept the wheels of her bed locked and her side rails up; and kept the call light within her reach.
 They instructed her on the use of the call light and placed her in a room where she could be readily observed.

 The court entered the judgment for the defendant hospital, noting that “under the circumstances, it is a close call on whether the hospital, by not having functioning bed alarms and staff not checking on Mary more frequently, breached the standard of care.”[37]
 In this case, the plaintiff’s expert had not demonstrated the standard of care was breached.